 Amazon's recommended book algorithms allay the frustration of making decisions by taking into account your past reads and what others have read to suggest what to consume next.

-Algorithms resolve two things: Indecision fatigue and the wisdom of crowds.
+Algorithms (or recipes) therefore resolve two things: Indecision fatigue and the wisdom of crowds.